 Hi!
 I’m Alexandra, and this blog is where I post my healthy vegetarian recipes.
 All of my recipes are free of dairy, refined sugars & flours, and soy.
 Many are gluten free and most are vegan.
 You can find an index of all my recipes here.

 I started to focus on eating healthy vegetarian foods a few years ago when I began recovering from severe depression and an anxiety disorder, and it’s had a major impact on how I feel.
 Eating well makes a noticeable difference in reducing my feelings of depression and anxiety, along with daily exercise and some medications – my journey has been all about balance.
 Better health and happiness is happening on a day-to-day basis now!

 More recently, starting at the beginning of 2017, I also cut dairy entirely out of my diet, and out of the recipes I share.
 I finally identified it as the reason behind lifelong problems with eczema and digestive issues.
 I still occasionally eat eggs, but less often than I used to as I’ve shifted to a more plant based diet.
 Cutting dairy completely out of my diet along with other refined foods has had a huge impact on both my mental and physical health.
 My eczema has largely disappeared, I no longer have bloating or inflammation, and I was able to stop taking anti-anxiety medication and haven’t had further symptoms of anxiety (for the first time in almost 20 years).
 I still take anti-depressants, usually depending on the time of year.

-I’m currently living in the Netherlands, where I moved with my partner in winter 2018.
+I’m currently living in the Netherlands, where I moved with my partner in January 2019.
 I was born in Toronto, Ontario, and then lived in southern Ontario until I was eight, when we moved to rural Manitoba (Canada).
 I finished high school and my bachelor’s degree in Manitoba, and lived there for a couple of years after university before moving to Germany in 2016, and then on to the Netherlands.